Mushymato/LivestockBazaar/author-guide.md

 #### Owners

-There are up to 3 possible list of ShopOwnerData in this custom asset, they are picked in this order.
+There are up to 3 possible lists of ShopOwnerData in this custom asset, they are picked in this order.
 1. `Owners`
 2. `Data/Shops[ShopId].Owners`
 3. `Data/Shops[PetShopId].Owners`

 The first non null list will be used.
-No attempt is made to "fall" further down the list should none of the owners match a given condition.
+No attempt is made to "fall" further down the list should none of the owners in the chosen list match a given condition.

 #### ShopId vs PetShopId